A GLOBAL CHALLENGE FOR TEEnAGERS

-Teenagers worldwide were invited to profile a Climate Champion, someone who they knew had had impact through "moving the needle" with one or more projects that take us closer to saving the planet, in this journalistic storytelling challenge organized by Global Youth & News Media and the global educational news service News Decoder.
+Teenagers worldwide were invited to profile a Climate Champion, someone who they knew had impact through "moving the needle" with one or more projects that take us closer to saving the planet, in this journalistic storytelling challenge organized by Global Youth & News Media and the global educational news service News Decoder.

 Authors of the most outstanding work will get coaching and publication by News Decoder, an international nonprofit news service based in France, plus a cash prize.